denisapredescu/Bookstore-Management/README.md

 </details>

-## Validate the POJO classes.
-You can use the existing validation constraints or create your own annotations if you need a custom constraint
+## <i>Validate the POJO classes.
+You can use the existing validation constraints or create your own annotations if you need a custom constraint</i>

 <details><summary><b>Present the @Valid annotation in Book Controller</b></summary>